 Editors should be ready to justify any important deviation from the described process.
 Editors should not reverse decisions on publication unless serious problems are identified.

-Editors should publish guidance to either authors and reviewers on everything that is expected of them.
-This guidance should be regularly updated and will refer or link this code.
+Editors should publish guidance to both authors and reviewers on everything that is expected of them.
+This guidance should be regularly updated and will refer to or link to this code.